How to Grow Moss

 4. Lay the Moss

-Place your sheets of transplanted moss onto the soil and press them down firmly, pinning them in place with landscaping pins.
-You can also put some light rocks on top of the moss as a temporary anchor.
+Place the sheets of transplanted moss onto the soil and press them down firmly, pinning them in place with landscaping pins.
+You can also temporarily anchor the moss with light rocks.

 Moss pieces being laid over moist soil with gloves